Does Bethel have a good student to faculty ratio?

-Get a feel for student life at Bethel College by checking out the information on classes and faculty below.
+Get a feel for student life at Bethel by checking out the information on classes and faculty below.

 Student to Faculty Ratio is Well Above Average